-Dr. Levy is globally renowned for his original interdisciplinary disaster robotics research from a systems perspective for addressing complex system-of-systems problems lying at the confluence of society, technology and the environment, with applications in participatory disaster risk governance, sustainable hazard mitigation, emergency management decision making, natural-technologic (na-tech) crises, health-related emergencies, fluvial and marine disasters, and global climate change.
+Dr. Levy is globally renowned for his original interdisciplinary engineering design and computational intelligence research from a systems perspective for addressing complex system-of-systems problems lying at the confluence of society, and the environment, with a focus on the development of zero-emission clean energy sources, nuclear proliferation and international security, structural health monitoring, autonomous unmanned systems engineering, hazard mitigation, and field robotics.

-The recipient of several prestigious research and teaching awards, Dr. Levy's disaster risk reduction research uses a wide range of decision making and statistical methodologies and techniques in order to promote disaster resilience and to manage the cascading impacts of hazards and disasters that cross policy domains, geographic regions, political administrations and sectoral boundaries.
-As a full professor of Disaster Preparedness and Emergency Management, he has published hundreds of peer reviewed publications and enjoys sharing his insights with scholars around the world.
+The recipient of several prestigious research and teaching awards, Dr. Levy's disaster risk reduction policy insights and technical research uses a wide range of engineering and statistical methodologies in order to promote climate resilience and to manage the cascading impacts of hazards and disasters that cross policy domains, geographic regions, political administrations and sectoral boundaries.
+As a Full Professor of Disaster Preparedness, Emergency Management and International Security, he has published hundreds of peer reviewed publications and enjoys sharing his insights with scholars around the world.

-Ph.D., Systems Design Engineering, University of Waterloo, Ontario, Canada
+Ph.D., Systems Engineering, University of Waterloo, Ontario, Canada

-Dr. Levy has worked with colleagues from the social sciences, natural sciences and engineering at a number of leading universities around the world including Beijing Normal University, Kyoto University, Tohoku University, the University of Hawaii at Manoa, the University of Manitoba, the University of Waterloo, Virginia Commonwealth University, Western Washington University, Wilfrid Laurier University and Wuhan University.
+Dr. Levy has worked with colleagues from the social sciences, natural sciences and engineering at a number of leading universities around the world including Princeton University, the Massachusetts Institute of Technology (MIT), the University of California at San Diego (UCSD), the Disaster Prevention Research Institute (Kyoto University, Japan), the University of Sydney, Yale University, the University of Waterloo, and the University of Virginia.